Xa-C24/Portfolio_/README.md

 ---

+## **🎮 Pierre-Papier-Ciseaux Game**

+I also developed a fun Rock-Paper-Scissors game using HTML, CSS, and JavaScript! 🪨📄✂️

+✨ Features:

+🎨 Beautiful UI with colorful buttons and animations

+🖥️ Responsive Design for desktop and mobile

+🤖 AI Opponent that randomly selects a move

+🔥 Animated result box to display the outcome dynamically

+Check it out in action and challenge yourself against the computer! 🎮

 ## **🛳️ About the Madcap Project**

 **Madcap1874** is one of my most exciting projects, developed as part of my web development training.
 It is a **Django-based web application** designed to showcase the history of the legendary boat **Madcap**, manage association members, and provide real-time meteorological data. 🌊⚓